LongSoft/UEFITool/README.md

 * **[Chipsec](https://github.com/chipsec/chipsec)** by Intel.
 Cross-platform partially open source console application written in Python and C. Can be used to test Intel-based platforms for various security-related misconfigurations, but also has NVRAM parser and other components aimed to firmware modification.
 * **MMTool** by AMI.
 Windows-only proprietary application available to AMI clients.
 Works only with Aptio4- and AptioV-based firmware images, but has some interesting features including OptionROM replacement and microcode update.
 Must be licensed from AMI.
 * **H2OEZE** by Insyde.
 Windows-only proprietary application available to Insyde clients.
 Works only with InsydeH2O-based firmware images.
 Must be licensed from Insyde.
 * **SCT BIOS Editor** by Phoenix.
 Windows-only proprietary application available to Phoenix clients.
-Works only with InsydeH2O-based firmware images.
+Works only with Phoenix SCT-based firmware images.
 Must be licensed from Phoenix.

 ## Installation